OpenScienceMOOC/Module-8-Public-Engagement-with-Science/key_elements.md

 ### Tasks:

-* Search and make a short list of your institutionâ€™s people involved in outreach, PR etc. Do you know everybody important for what you do?
+* Search and make a short list of your institution's people involved in outreach, PR etc. Do you know everybody important for what you do?

 * Read a press release from your institution.